 XML Sitemap Crawls

-If you find server errors (not 2xx status), this process allows you to quickly identify those errors.
+If you find server errors (not 2xx status), this process allows you to quickly identify what those errors are.

-It’s important that your XML sitemap is up-to-date and contains all relevant URLs.
-Identifying errors in your XML sitemaps can assist in discovering any roadblocks in design, internal linking and errors that need to be resolved.
+Identifying errors in your XML sitemaps can assist in discovering any roadblocks in design, internal linking, and other errors that need to be resolved.

 crawl2-1.png